 In this paper, we take advantage of the co-located observations from the CALIPSO Imaging Infrared Radiometer (IIR) to reassess the CALIOP V4 CAD algorithm with the analysis of inter-channel BTDs in the thermal infrared spectrum.
-IIR includes three medium resolution channels centered at 8.65, 10.60 and 12.05 $\mu$ m (Garnier et al., 2018).
-The IIR swath is 69-km wide, with a pixel size of 1 km, and the center of the IIR swath is by design temporally and spatially co-located with the CALIOP
+IIR includes three medium resolution channels centered at 8.65, 10.60 and 12.05 μm (Garnier et al., 2018).
+The IIR swath is 69-km wide, with a pixel size of 1 km, and the center of the IIR swath is by design temporally and spatially co-located with the CALIOP track, allowing detailed analyses.

-- 45 track.
-IIR calibration has proven to be very stable (Garnier et al., 2017, 2018) allowing detailed and reliable analysis over time.
 We develop a new IIR CAD algorithm, similar in concept to the CALIOP algorithm, that uses two-dimensional (2-D) PDFs derived from IIR BTDs; i.e., 8.65 μm - 12.05 μm and 10.60 μm - 12.05 μm.
 Without additional information, the interpretation of these IIR observations is often uncertain.
 They vary with layer optical depth and microphysical properties, which drive the fraction of the background incoming radiance absorbed and re-emitted at layer temperature in each of the IIR channels.
-Here, - 50 their interpretation is informed by the vertical description of the atmospheric column seen by IIR as provided by CALIOP, namely layer altitude and inferred temperature, as well as optical depth.
+Here, their interpretation is informed by the vertical description of the atmospheric column seen by IIR as provided by CALIOP, namely layer altitude and inferred temperature, as well as optical depth.
 Multilayer cases are not considered because passive IIR observations cannot isolate the signature from several individual layers.
-The BTDs are analyzed in terms of their departure from computed clear-sky conditions as an attempt to isolate the impact of optically thin layers.
-The analysis is limited to observations acquired over ocean surfaces to minimize uncertainties in clear-sky computations (Garnier et al., 2021).
-Polar - 55 regions, where sea ice can arise, are excluded from the analysis for the same reason.
-The CAD scores in the CALIOP V4 and in the new IIR cloud-aerosol classifications are compared and cases where the CALIOP V4 algorithm could benefit from IIR observations are discussed.
+The BTDs are analyzed in terms of their departure from computed clear-sky conditions as an attempt to isolate the impact of faint layers.
+The analysis is limited to observations acquired over ocean surfaces to minimize uncertainties in clear-sky computations https://doi.org/10.5194/amt-2021-419